taikedz/GoArgs/README.md

 * Basic: String, Int, Int64, Uint, Float, Float64, Bool, time.Duration (for general usage)
 * Counter: incerments a counter every time the flag is seen (such as `-vvv` for incresed levels of verbosity)
+* Choices: predefine a number of possible values for a given flag

 Improved features: